Tyson Alualu

-Tyson Asi Alualu (/ˌɑːluˈɑːluː/ AH-loo-AH-loo; born May 12, 1987) is an American former professional football nose tackle.
+Tyson Asi Alualu (/ˌɑːluˈɑːluː/ AH-loo-AH-loo; born May 12, 1987) is an American former professional football player who was a nose tackle in the National Football League (NFL).
 He was selected by the Jacksonville Jaguars in the first round of the 2010 NFL draft.
 He played college football for the California Golden Bears.

 Early life

 A native of Honolulu, Hawaii, Alualu attended and graduated from Saint Louis School in Hawaii in 2005.
 He was selected to the all-state team twice by the Honolulu Star Bulletin.
 He was ranked as the No. 2 player in Hawaii and the No. 24 defensive tackle in America by Rivals.com for 2005.
 He recorded 7 sacks and 59 tackles in high school.
 During his senior year, he was named the ILH Player of the Year by the Honolulu Advertiser.

 College career

-Alualu played in all 13 games of his first season, then started all thirteen games of his next three consecutive seasons.
+Alualu played in all 13 games of his first season at the University of California, Berkeley, then started all thirteen games of his next three consecutive seasons.
 He earned second-team All-Pac-10 Conference honors in as a junior 2008 and first-team All-Pac-10 honors as a senior in 2009.
 Following his senior season, Alualu represented Cal at the 2010 Senior Bowl, where he finished the game with a sack, a fumble forced, and a fumble recovered.